Pygmy blue whale: Description

 The shorter tail gives the pygmy blue whale more of a tadpole-like shape, and reflects in differences in diving behavior: whereas in the "true" blues, there is a delay between the submergence of the dorsal fin and the caudal peduncle; in pygmy blue whales, the dorsal and peduncle submerge simultaneously.
 Pygmy blue whales also tend to be darker than the other subspecies of blue whales, and the shape of their blowhole is different.
+The pygmy blue whale's skull was 4.86 m, and the ribs had a maximum straight length of 2.625 m.

+Using earwax analysis to estimate age, the maximum lifespan of a pygmy blue whale is 65 years for females and 73 years for males.
+Another study estimated that pygmy whales, measuring between 12.5–23.5 meters in length and up to 58 years old, reached sexual maturity at 5 to 6 years and physical maturity at 10 to 12 years, reaching a length of 20–21 meters.
+Another study estimated that both males and females reach physical maturity at ages 15–22.

 Range

 The pygmy blue whale is the only one of the three identifiable subspecies to be found regularly in tropical waters.
 It occurs from the sub-Antarctic zone to the southern Indian Ocean and southwestern Pacific Ocean, breeding in the Indian and South Atlantic oceans, and travelling south to above the Antarctic to feed, although they very rarely cross the Antarctic Convergence.
+However, it is possible that the species was also included among blue whales captured in the Antarctica region south of 60°S south latitude.